CERTCC/VINCE/CONTRIBUTING.md

 As a consequence, it is difficult for us to coordinate external pull requests with our internal code base, and we have not completely worked out a process for doing so.
-If you would like to contribute code to VINCE, please do so by submitting a pull request and we'll work with you to get it accepted into the public code.
+If you would like to contribute code to VINCE, please make sure you reference at least one GitHub issue either opened by you or another GitHub user that identifies either the problem/bugfix or a new feature/capability being introduced.
+We require all Pull Requests to be signed using a GPG verified certificate that is part of your GitHub profile.
+There is a specific `development` branch where we accept features that require compatibility testing with our `main` branch.
 We do plan to commit non-urgent and new feature changes on a monthly cadence.

 ### Terms of Submission